-Apply for a variation of conditions
+Apply for a variation of conditions: development permit

-- want to make minor changes to the conditions including your endorsed plans.
+You can apply for a variation of conditions if you want to make minor changes to the conditions of your development permit.
+This includes changes to your endorsed plans.

-A variation must not:
+A variation to a development permit must not:

 If the changes are beyond this scope, you must apply for a new development permit.